mattermost/docs/source/overview/product.rst

 Mattermost Product Overview
 ============================

 **Mattermost** empowers organizations to achieve their highest priorities through enterprise-grade messaging.
-Our private cloud solutions offer secure, configurable, scalable communication on an open source platform under IT control, across web, mobile and PC with continuous archiving, instant search, integration with hundreds of third party applications.
+Enjoy all the productivity benefits of workplace messaging across web, mobile and PC, with unlimited archiving, search and integrations on a private cloud solution until IT control.
 Thousands of organizations use Mattermost around the world in 11 languages for its unmatched benefits:

 - **Security** - Keep vital communications behind your firewall under your existing IT policies.
 Make use of `dozens of security features <https://docs.mattermost.com/overview/security.html>`_ vetted by top security researchers.
 Advanced organizations can even deploy mobile apps to private networks using our open source repositories.